-Study demonstrates a connection between a common chemical and Parkinson's diseaseNovember 29th, 2011 in Parkinson's & Movement disorders /
+Study demonstrates a connection between a common chemical and Parkinson's diseaseNovember 29, 2011 in Medicine & Health / Parkinson's & Movement disorders

 A University of Kentucky faculty member is a contributing author on a new study demonstrating a connection between a common solvent chemical and Parkinson's disease.
 Dr. Franca Cambi of the UK Kentucky Neuroscience Institute collaborated with researchers from across the U.S. on a paper recently published in the Annals of Neurology.
 The novel study looked at a cohort of human twins wherein one twin had been occupationally exposed to trichloroethylene (TCE) and other chemicals believed to be linked to development of Parkinson's.

 TCE has been previously linked to Parkinson's disease through prior research by University of Kentucky authors and others, including the 2008 paper "Trichloroethylene: Parkinsonism and complex 1 mitochondrial neurotoxicity", and the 2010 paper "Trichloroethylene induces dopaminergic neurodegeneration in Fisher 344 rats".
 The 2008 paper was based upon a study of factory workers in a facility using chemicals that have been linked to development of Parkinson's disease.